vadhe/speakable-dictionary/README.md

 <hr>

-This Projeck using web component API for bundler using Vite.
+This Projeck using web component API and for bundler using Vite.

 ## Introduction